rotunda-uvap/uvapweb/content/news/authors-corner-with-jochen-s-arndt-author-of-divided-by-the-word/index.md

 <!--StartFragment-->

-**\*Caption for photo:** Jochen Arndt in the Jagger Reading Room of the University of Cape Town Special Collection Libraries in 2013.
+**\*Caption:** Jochen Arndt in the Jagger Reading Room of the University of Cape Town Special Collection Libraries in 2013.
 (The reading room was destroyed by fire in 2021).*

 <!--EndFragment-->